 Networking Sites for Visual Creative Professionals

-Some networking sites designed with the creative professional in mind are Behance, Carbonmade, and FigDig.
-If you’re an illustrator, photographer, or some other type of creative professional, join at least one that shows your talents in the way you want them seen.
+Following are some networking sites designed with you, the creative professional, in mind.
+Join at least one that shows your talents in the way you want them seen.

 The Behance network of sites has four main categories: